Benefits to Kids from Learning About Dinosaurs

 Different Classes of Animals

-If you have a child, probably a boy, who loves to talk about big meat-eaters, discuss with them how a carnivorous dino would have possibly hunted in packs, solo, or even been a scavenger.
-Talk about herbivores and the theories about their group behavior.
+If you have a child, probably a boy, who loves to talk about big meat-eaters, discuss with them how a carnivorous dinosaur might have hunted in packs, alone, or even scavenged for food.
+Talk about herbivores as well and the theories about how plant-eating dinosaurs lived and moved in groups.

 Earth’s History and Evolution Theory

 This discussion of ancient Earth could easily incorporate more complex concepts in science such as dinosaur paleontology and evolution.
-Kids will love to hear how the dinosaurs of the past arguably didn’t fully go extinct so much as many evolved into an assortment of creatures we now see everyday.
-Many popular birds that clearly draw aspects of their body-features from ancient dinosaurs.
+Kids will love to hear how the dinosaurs of the past arguably didn’t fully go extinct so much as many evolved into an assortment of creatures we now see every day.
+Many popular birds clearly draw aspects of their body features from ancient dinosaurs.

 Engage Young Minds

-Once your kids have gained some knowledge of dinosaurs, find fun ways to put it to test and provide engaging lessons.
-Perhaps watch a popular movie featuring dinosaurs and work with them to point-out what is and isn’t accurate in the movie — “Hey, shouldn’t some of these dinos have feathers?”
+Once your kids have gained some knowledge of dinosaurs, find fun ways to put it to the test and provide engaging lessons.
+Perhaps watch a popular movie featuring dinosaurs and work with them to point out what is and isn’t accurate in the movie.
+“Hey, shouldn’t some of these dinos have feathers?”